Afsaneh-Karami/Python/Network Programming/README.md

 * mysock.close()</br>
 ### Using urllib library to retrieve web pages: (GOTO [Read web pages with urllib link](https://github.com/Afsaneh-Karami/Python/blob/main/Network%20Programming/Read%20web%20pages%20with%20urllib)) </br>
 While we can manually send and receive data over HTTP using the socket library, there is a much simpler way to do this in Python by using the urllib library.
 Using urllib, we can treat a web page much like a file.
 We just indicate the desired web page to retrieve data and urllib handles all of the HTTP protocol and header details.
-Once the web page has been opened with urllib.urlopen, we can treat it like a file and read through it using a for loop. </br>
+When the web page has been opened with urllib.urlopen, we treat it like a file and read through it using a for loop. </br>
 This code uses urllib library to retrieve the document from a URL ("https://en.wikipedia.org/wiki/Artificial_intelligence").
 Then displaying up to 90 characters, counting the overall number of characters in the document, and counting the paragraph (p) tags of the document.</br>
 The order of functions used in this code:</br></br>
 1. Import the required package